 Fescue grasses are well suited to sandy soils in cooler climates.
 It’s what I recommend for sandy yards in New England, the pacific northwest, and states in the northern midwest region.

-Fescues are very hardy and this type of grass can sustain itself in areas with low water due to its deep root system.
+I have a Turf Type Tall Fescue lawn where I live in New England, and I’ve found that Fescues are very hardy and this type of grass can sustain itself in areas with low water due to its deep root system (my yard’s soil skews sandy).

 This grass type is also very resilient, and can thrive in shady areas with little sunlight.